 Join the Staff Development Coalition and receive discounts on professional and leadership development training.
 These workshops help nonprofit staff and leaders reach professional and personal excellence through thought-provoking training workshops led by national and regional trainers/experts.
 You can improve how staff members work with each other and with the communities they serve.

-Each session is 3-6 hours long and provides affordable staff and leadership development on topics such as staff retention, diversity and inclusion, cultivating empathy and emotional intelligence, building leadership skills, improving communication, and handling difficult conversations.
+Typically sessions are 3-6 hours long but they have been reduced for virtual sessions during COVID.
+These learning sessions provide affordable staff and leadership development on topics such as staff retention, diversity and inclusion, cultivating empathy and emotional intelligence, building leadership skills, improving communication, and handling difficult conversations.
 These topics are suggested and approved by the committee members and are especially important for nonprofits that serve diverse and vulnerable populations.

 Topics and trainers are selected with the input of coalition members.
 The coalition is working to: